It is not a matter of if, but a matter of when pregnancy fatigue and exhaustion will set in.

 There are factors that influence the way we feel during pregnancy that are out of our control, such as hormonal changes and well, growing a human.

 The reason for such symptoms are attributed to body and emotional changes that happen as a result of different stages in pregnancy.

 Your body is working hard and fast to keep up with all of the new changes and demands if a growing baby.
-Hormone levels make a steep increase in the first trimester causing all kinds of pregnancy symptoms such as dizziness, fatigue, nausea, and exhaustion.
+Hormone levels make a steep increase in the first trimester causing all kinds of early pregnancy symptoms such as dizziness, fatigue, nausea, and exhaustion.

 In addition, increased progesterone levels, are responsible for making you sleepy (source).